 We know that ‘genetic’ (inherited) factors play some part and probably make a child more at risk of developing eczema or other dry skin conditions, asthma and hay fever.
 However, it’s not all down to genetics, there are also a number of environmental factors that trigger atopic eczema in a susceptible child.
 Interestingly, these triggers are not always allergies.
 In fact, irritation caused by ordinary soaps, wearing wool next to the skin, overheating at night or even contact with water, dusty materials and pet hair may be more significant for eczema than specific allergies to foods or house dust mites

 When your skin is red, inflamed or itchy, eczema may be to blame.
 The term eczema refers to a group of conditions responsible for this rash-like reaction in the skin.
 The most common form of eczema is known as atopic dermatitis or atopic eczema.
 While eczema is very common in children, it can strike at any age.
 Although Eczema is not contagious, it tends to be a chronic condition with no known cure.
-There are measures you can take to help alleviate the symptoms associated with eczema.
+There are measures you can take to help alleviate the symptoms.
 Self-care treatments are important.
 Using gentle, fragrance-free skin care products and keeping the skin hydrated is key in keeping the itchiness and irritation associated with eczema under control.

 There is no specific, single cause for eczema, although in some cases it is thought to be hereditary.
 Many factors in a person’s environment can cause a flare-up.
 Common triggers are:

 Reactions to washing detergents, soaps, bath salts and dust mites and their droppings.

 Extreme weather conditions and central heating.

 Being unwell, for example, having a common cold.

 Teething in babies.